ahmetucar1/ahmetucar1/README.md

 Hi, I'm Ahmet.
-I'm developing projects with javascript.
+I'm developing projects with javascript and C#.